chrishumboldt/Rocket-Form/README.md

 </div>
 ```

-#### Checkbox
+#### Checkboxes
-In the checkbox example the only difference to basic inputs is the oder of the elements and the type.
+In this example the only difference to basic inputs is the oder of the elements and the type.
 Although it is not 100% necessary to change the order, it is good practice.

 ```html
 <div class="mod-form">